 - They then continuously hit that endpoint with a series of test calls to reverse engineer what calls represent a successful action.

-- Over time, they identify what parameters being passed indicate a successful install.
+- Over time, they identify what parameters are being passed to indicate a successful install.

 - Once they successfully “install” an app, they rinse and repeat with real devices.

-That’s not all, SDK spoofers have gotten more sophisticated over time.
+That’s not all, SDK spoofers have become more sophisticated over time.
 Instead of just plugging in a list of device IDs, some spoofers actually write their own apps or get another app writer to install the spoofer’s SDK.
-This adds another layer of complexity because while these apps are harvesting data for fraudulent ends, spoofer apps or their SDKs may serve totally functional purposes.
+This adds another layer of complexity because these apps and SDKs may have totally functional uses for users and app developers beyond harvesting data for the bad actor.
 As such, once spoofers have the device data in their hands, when they spoof an install, it becomes increasingly difficult to separate fraudulent installs from real ones because to the attribution SDK, everything still looks totally above board.

 To that end, while solving SDK spoofing remains tricky, mobile measurement partners have created solutions like Adjust Signature and AppsFlyer Protect360.
-We strongly invite you to consider working with partners with a focus on brand safety and protecting you from fraud of all types.
-Of course, the best form of protection is to stay informed and pay attention.
+We encourage you to consider working with partners that focus on brand safety and protect you from fraud of all types.
+Of course, the best form of protection is to stay informed and think critically about signs of potential fraud.
 As the old adage goes — if it seems too good to be true, it probably is.

 This article was written by Albert Wang, product marketing manager at SpotX.